Our homes are filled with electrical appliances designed to make our lives easier and more convenient.

 Regularly clean your microwave tray and walls to prevent spilled and splattered food from catching fire during another cooking session.
 When using, position your microwave in a well-ventilated area, such as on top of the countertop, and never in an overhead cupboard where you can close the door.

 When microwaving food, it will often heat unevenly, which can cause food safety problems.
-Bacteria thrives in colder portions of food, increasing the risk of food poisoning, while overheated food increases the risk of burns.
+Bacteria thrive in colder portions of food, increasing the risk of food poisoning, while overheated food increases the risk of burns.
 Shorter bursts of cooking interspersed with stirring the food will help it heat evenly.

 Finally, make sure to never store items inside the microwave and unplug them when not in use.